 CPM154 is a high-end stainless steel that is favoured by knifemakers for it’s ability to take a mirror polish, a result of the CPM method.
 It is easy to heat treat and temper, and holds an excellent edge.
 It is also highly corrosion resistant.

 154CM is not the same as CPM154, despite the similarity in name.
-It is almost identical, and is the US response, to Japan’s ATS34 in element makeup.
+It is almost identical in composition, but is made differently, and is the US response, to Japan’s ATS34 in element makeup.
 It really is an excellent steel, great to work with, and will take a high polish.
 I use 154CM for all my hunters.

 The “V” in this steels name refers to the addition of the element Vanadium – as does CPMS60V, CPMS90V, and the new steel CPMS35VN.